-I think clients look for experience, ethics and a prompt solution to their problems.
+They are definitely looking for experience, ethics, human connection, and a prompt solution to their problems.

 How would you like to see your law firm develop in the coming years?

-I hope that our firm remains at the forefront of the market both locally and regionally, in terms of quality and services to its clients.
+I hope that our firm continues to grow and be at the forefront both locally and regionally in terms of quality and, the way of providing services to clients.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?